odelolajosh/Image-Crop-With-React-Guide/README.md

   }
 }
 ```
 Voila!
 We have our Image Upload-Crop System in React.
 Thanks to `ReactImageCrop`!
-Hopefully, this guide helped your project that needs cropping of images or even encourage you to add cropping to your project!
+Hopefully, this guide helped your project that needs cropping of images or even encouraged you to add cropping to your project!